ContextualAI/gritlm/README.md

 --query_max_len 32 \
 --passage_max_len 128 \
 --train_group_size 2 \
---negatives_cross_device \
+--mode unified \
---mode unified
+--attn cccc
 ```

 All arguments are explained in `training/arguments.py` or the [HF TrainingArguments documentation](https://hf.co/docs/transformers/main/en/main_classes/trainer#transformers.TrainingArguments) except for `nproc_per_node` which is the number of GPUs per node.
-For our actual training runs, we use accelerate to easily use multiple nodes and GPUs.
+For our actual training runs, we use accelerate to easily use multiple nodes and GPUs as well as slightly different settings (e.g. `--attn bbcc`).
 The scripts are all in `scripts/training`, for example `scripts/training/train_gritlm_8x7b.sh` was used for GritLM-8x7B.
 For models from the ablations, you can check their folder on the huggingface hub which contains a `training_args.bin` file with the arguments.
 You can also check all their arguments on the WandB: https://wandb.ai/muennighoff/gritlm.

 ### Evaluation